-"timer" means any device that is incorporated into a sunlamp and is capable of terminating the emission of ultraviolet radiation from the sunlamp at the end of a preset time interval; (minuterie)
+"timer" means a device that is capable of ending the emission of ultraviolet radiation from tanning equipment after a preset period. (minuterie)

-"ultraviolet lamp" means any device that is designed to produce ultraviolet radiation in the wavelength range from 200 nm to 400 nm; (lampe à rayonnements ultraviolets)
+"ultraviolet lamp" means a device that produces ultraviolet radiation in the wavelength range from 200 nm to 400 nm and is used in tanning equipment. (lampe à rayonnements ultraviolets)

-"wavelength" means a wavelength as measured in air; (longueur d'onde)
+"wavelength" means a wavelength as measured in air. (longueur d'onde)